chunlee-thong/flutter_boilerplate/README.md

 A flutter boiler plate code for initial project setup

-## _Note_

-_this project hasn't migrate to null-safety yet._

 ### What we provided and use in this project

-- A folder structure and reusable some widgets
+- A folder structure and some widgets
 - Theme switch (dark and light mode)
 - Pages
   - Login page